How Long Will It Take Before a Sanitary Landfill Stops Producing Landfill Gas?

 Figure 1 as below, schematically illustrates the quantity of methane emissions released during the operational and in the “aftercare phases”.

-The fact is that nobody really knows for certain, because sanitary landfills filled with modern highly compacted waste have not been around long enough to have been closed for more than about 30 years.
+The fact is that nobody really knows for certain, because sanitary landfills filled with modern highly compacted waste have not been around long.
+At least, not enough for any to have been closed for more than about 40 years.
 All the work that has been done is theoretical and based on a forward projection on the experience of landfills which are nowhere near old enough to prove to us at what level the long period of low emissions with settle down to.

 All estimates of the total proportion of the landfill gas which will escape in all the years before the landfill reverts to an aerobic condition may be wrong and the methane (greenhouse gas) which escapes may be larger than the current estimates.